junaid-ali/nova/README.md

 These patches are based on the Juno version of Nova.
 Make sure that your OpenStack setup is running or is compatible with Nova running Juno.

+Post-copy features (`userfaultfd`) are available in Linux Kernel since version 4.6.0.
+Therefore, a kernel 4.6.0 or newer is required.

 Post-copy features were introduced in QEMU since version 2.5.0, therefore, it requires to have installed at least that version.